 by Pastor Tim Burt

 When I grew up as a boy, I thought my parents were poor because there were ten children in our family.
 With the exception of birthdays and Christmas, I seldom asked mom or dad for anything because I didn’t want to be a burden.
 My sister closest in age to me felt just like I did.
 Neither of us wanted to inconvenience our parents.
 And so we seldom asked our parents for anything.
 And you know what we got?
 Except for Christmas or birthdays, not much!
 We were a little jealous of our next youngest brother.
-He asked for everything and we saw that dad give our asking brother much of what he asked for.
+He asked for everything and we saw that dad gave our asking brother much of what he asked for.

 I look back at my brother now and realize, he was the smart one.
 He asked—not because he was more selfish but because he had a better sense of faith in my parents to supply his needs.